tmechouma/stores-sales-forcasting/README.md

 ## Dataset description :

+The dataset represents sales transactions table (2121 rows and 21 columns).

   | Column Name     | Description |
 |-----------------|-------------|
 | Row ID          | Unique identifier for each row in the dataset. |